dvn/dvn-sourceforge2github/dvn-dev-on-github/quickstart/index.md

 Expect to see a dialog about reference problems.
 We need to configure libraries in NetBeans.

+Please note that you should only have two projects open (DVN-web and DVN-ingest).
+If you click File -> Open Project you may see other projects such as DVN-EAR, DVN-EJB, and DVN-lockss but you should not open them or you will likely see build errors.

 ## Configure NetBeans libraries

 Create the following 5 custom libraries using Tools -> Ant Libraries -> New Library: